DLibatique/LATN102-S20/notes/14-relative.md

 You can find the paradigm chart for the relative pronoun [here](pronoun-chart#relative).

+Note also some special translations.
+The **genitive** of the relative pronoun usually indicates possession, so we can translate it as **"whose"**.
+Also, when a relative pronoun refers to a person, translations of oblique cases that indicate object status, like an accusative direct object or dative indirect object, will often use the form **"whom"**, since that is the objective form of the relative pronoun in English ("who" is subjective!).

 Take a look at the following examples, with the relative clause, introduced by the relative pronoun, in bold:

 - vīdimus virōs **quī ā nāvibus veniēbant**.
 We saw the men **who were coming from the ships**.